mysterycommand/spike-focusable/README.md

-# spike-focusable
+# Spike: Focusable
-A spike to work out a focusable interaction I dreamed up.
+> A spike to work out a focusable interaction I dreamed up.